top of page

 The Upper Lake Road

+The 5.5 km road from the village to the mouth of the Upper Lake was completed in January 2024 and funded partly by Infrastructure Canada’s Disaster Mitigation and Adaptation program.
 GFN acquired a Provincial Licence of Occupation to build the road.
-The 5.5 km road from the village to the mouth of the Upper Lake is completed in January 2024.
-Funded in part by Infrastructure Canada’s Disaster Mitigation and Adaptation program.
+An Occupant Licence to Cut was also acquired, as required.

 Pre-feasibility and Feasibility Studies